This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 Termination

 If you've lost your job, you have certain rights, such as the right to continue your health care coverage and, in some cases, the right to unemployment compensation.
+Here is some information on those rights from the United States Department of Labor.

-Tools That Teach: What is Human Trafficking?
+What is Human Trafficking?
 (Video)

 Youth Rules!